SAFEHR-data/datafaker/docs/source/builtin_generators.rst

 This page is a reference for the generator functions that ship with ``datafaker``, and for the *proposers* that suggest which of those functions (and which arguments) to use for a given column.
-If you want to write your own generators instead, see :doc:`custom_generators`.
+If you just want a quick pointer from "my column looks like this" to "try this generator", see :doc:`choosing_a_generator` instead.
+If you want to write your own generators, see :doc:`custom_generators`.

 Generators vs. proposers
 -------------------------